 “Stampede to Base Station, do ya read?”

 «Loud and clear.
-Welcome to Base Station.
-Please list your manifest and time of stay.»
+Welcome to the Base Station.
+Please confirm your sent manifest and time of stay.»

 “Heh.
 Pilot, Space Cowboy; copilot, da Phoenix; cargo, Radio.
 We’ll stay for ’bout two hours for a bite an’ some shoppin’.”

 «Roger.
-Can you confirm your cargo?
+Can you confirm your cargo again?
 Radio-Act IV?»

 “Affirmative.
 For da TF Corp.”

 «Roger.
 Airlock foxtrot-four-five.
 Have a nice stay.»

 “Thanks, pal.
 Out.”
 Jim grins and turns to me.
-“They’ve sent us out to da boondocks… Da most fucked-up part o’ da station… Hehehe~ Dey don’ wanna such cargo too near da main port,” he laughs loudly.
+“Dey’ve sent us out to da boondocks… Da most fucked-up part o’ da station… Hehehe~ Dey don’ wanna such cargo too near da main port,” he laughs loudly.